platformsh/platformsh-docs/reference/toolstacks/php/README.md

-# PHP Toolstacks
+# PHP Applications

-Platform.sh supports any PHP application, in this section we provide information specific to the configuration and operation of specific Frameworks and Toolstacks.
+We have tested Platform.sh extensively with Drupal and Symfony applications, but it's versatility allows it to support any PHP application (people have been running Wordpress, CiviCrm, Laravel Applications, Magento and Prestashop on it as well as custom built PHP applications), in this section we provide information specific to the configuration and operation of specific Frameworks and Toolstacks.

-It is noteworthy that Platform.sh provids specific tooling to help you be more productive (through built-in composer support or built-in drush support).
+It is noteworthy that for Drupal and Symfony Platform.sh provides specific tooling to help you be more productive (through built-in composer support or built-in drush support).

 > **note**
 > Find many examples for those configuration files on the [platformsh-examples repository on